computamike/MathsQuest/ProbabilityPortal.md

-🎲 Probability Portal Adventure
+# 🎲 Probability Portal Adventure
-📘 Introduction
+## 📘 Introduction
 Welcome to the Probability Portal!
 In the heart of the enchanted realm lies a shimmering gateway guarded by the Sphinx of Chance.
 To pass through and retrieve the Orb of Outcomes, players must solve puzzles involving likelihood, chance, and data interpretation.

-🧙 Character Guidance
-Each player creates a character with:

-Name
-HP: 10
-Attack: Roll 1d6 + 1
-Special Skill: e.g. Can reroll one probability-based puzzle per game Encourage creativity and teamwork!

-🎲 Scene 1: The Dice Chamber
+## 🎲 Scene 1: The Dice Chamber
 Players enter a room filled with magical dice.

 Puzzle:
 You roll a standard 6-sided die.
 What is the probability of rolling:

-A 3?
+- A 3?
-An even number?
+- An even number?
-A number greater than 4?
+- A number greater than 4?
 ✅ Math Focus: Basic probability
 ✅ Answers:

 1/6
 3/6 = 1/2
 2/6 = 1/3

-🧺 Scene 2: The Marble Pool
+## 🧺 Scene 2: The Marble Pool
 A pool contains 10 marbles:

 4 red